 Morning.
 Fold futon.
 Curtains.
 Sunshine.
 It rained.
 Pack.
 Food.

 I move around as quietly as I can.
-Aurelie is still sleeping, and I love preserving the quiet as long as possible after crawling out of bed.
+Aurelie is still sleeping, and I enjoy extending the quiet as long as possible after crawling out of bed.

 At some point, something clatters, and I hear Aurelie wake.
-Still, it doesn’t rouse me out of my contented silence.
-I prepare a light breakfast of leftover mashed potato from yesterday, coffee, and tea and sit by the window watching the golden slight flicker as it travels higher up in the trees.
+Still, it doesn’t break my contented silence.
+That this may be rude drifts into my thoughts.
+I let the idea drift off the same way I have from society.
+I prepare a light breakfast of leftover mashed potato from yesterday.
+I may as well have coffee and tea and sit by the window watching the golden slight flicker as it travels higher up in the trees.
+Who knows when I will have such a luxury again.
+Having just started, I’m keenly aware of every comfort I’m losing along the way.

 Aurelie has a smoke, and after waiting as I linger over breakfast, she eventually she asks gently, ‘Do you mind if I go ahead?’
-There was the implicit assumption that we were going to head out together, but I actually prefer having my own space to say goodbye to this place.
+There was the implicit assumption that we were going to head out together, but I am glad for the chance to say goodbye to this place alone.

-I feel a tug to cocoon here.
-I feel like there’s something that I’m missing, something from the West Coast and my childhood that I’ve forgotten.
-Since coming to Asia, I’ve had an increasing ache for the Pacific West Coast, and maybe I’ll find a solution to that in the coming month.
+After she goes, I unwrap my feelings.
+I want to cocoon here.
+This place makes me feel like there’s something that I’m missing, something from the West Coast and my childhood that I’ve forgotten.
+Since coming to Asia, I’ve had an increasing ache for the British Columbia’s temperate rainforest.
+This place across the Pacific is so much like home.

-So instead, the owner sends me off with a big, warm hug.
-Not being used to hugs, I’m surprised.
+So instead, the owner sends me off with a big hug.
+Not being used to them, it took me a second before reciprocating her tight embrace.
+The warmth conveyed by those arms say more than any words we could ever muster.
 Who said the Japanese were cold?

 I think of Aurelie.
-She said yesterday that she felt so isolated at times, unable to communicate in a foreign country, without company, missing the warm hugs she had back home.
+She said yesterday that she felt so isolated at times, without company, unable to communicate in a foreign country, and missing the warm hugs she had back home.
 I want to tell her: ‘When you start again, stop by Hikousen for a hug!’, but it’ll have to wait for later.
+I didn’t realise it then, but her departure from this town could never be like mine; it would be the opposite.

 Relief.
-I am at Kannoura Bus Station after getting a bit lost with 15 minutes to spare.
-I feel a bit silly for worrying and jogging some parts.
+I arrive at Kannoura Bus Station with 15 minutes to spare.
+I feel a bit silly for jogging some parts and worrying when I got lost in the tiny town.
 Then again, you never know how far something really is until you’ve done the route.
 In rural areas like this, missing a bus can mean a several-hour wait, and I’m itching for a good walk today after I get off the bus (which I am taking because none of the places to camp are in feasible distances).

 A thought from yesterday returns to me: